bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

   # Finds the User with the ID stored in the session with the key
   # :current_user_id This is a common way to handle user login in
-  # a Rails application; logging in sets the session value and
+  # a Quails application; logging in sets the session value and
   # logging out removes it.
   def current_user
     @_current_user ||= session[:current_user_id] &&